30 Crucial B2B Marketing Statistics For 2023

 B2B Marketing Analytics Statistics

-74% of B2B marketers set goals, but only 3% always achieve them (CoSchedule)
+74% of marketers set goals, but only 50% always achieve them always or most of the time (CoSchedule)

 Traffic.
 Social shares.
 Backlinks.

 These are all decent metrics for figuring out if your content is working.
-But there’s another metric that trumps all: sales.
+But there’s another metric that trumps all: conversions.

-Most marketers use 15 data sources for reporting (Salesforce)
+On average, marketers use 18 data sources for reporting (Salesforce)

 Google Analytics uses a “last-touch” attribution model.
 Which means the content isn’t always credited with a sale.
 Even if that content was the reason why someone visited your B2B website in the first place.

-That’s probably why most marketers use up to 15 different data sources for reporting.
+That’s probably why marketers use an average of 18 different data sources for reporting.
 Their CRM, Facebook Ads dashboard, and revenue figures all have valuable data you can extract for marketing reports.
 Plus, pooling data together is more accurate relying only on Google Analytics.

 Conclusion